SeanPlusPlus/react-fantasy-velo/FANTASY_TOUR_DE_FRANCE_2020.md

 There are 3 managers, consisting of Dave, Kevin, and Sean

-The managers will snake draft - selecting 7 teams each (there are 22 total teams, thus one will not be selected)
+The managers will snake draft - selecting 7 teams each

+(Note: there are 22 total teams, thus one will not be selected)

 The draft order is: Kevin, Sean, Dave